gferreira/xTools4/docs/_reference/variable/varglyph-viewer.md

 permalink : /reference/tools/variable/varglyph-viewer/
 ---

-A tool to visualize and highlight the differences between the current glyph and the same glyph in another font.
+A tool to visualize and highlight the differences between the current glyph and the same glyph in the default font.
 {: .lead}

 <span class="badge text-bg-success rounded-0">RF4</span> Rewritten using the new RoboFont 4 APIs.